Monday, 9 January 2017

 SRI VAIKUNTHA PERUMAL TEMPLE, MANIMANGALAM.

-This a very simple temple with vimana or a Rajagopuram.
+This is a very simple temple with a vimana or a Rajagopuram.
 Perumal is in a sitting posture with Sridevi and Bhoodevi.
-Perumal’s upper hands hold the conch and Disc and lower right hand in abhaya hastham and left hand fingers are closed and resting on the lap, which is unusual ( The reason also not known).
+Perumal’s upper hands hold the conch and Disc, and the lower right hand is in Abhaya hasta, and the left-hand fingers are closed and resting on the lap, which is unusual (The reason is also not known).

 Vinayagar sannidhi is on the left side of the entrance.
-We could find 2 pillars with grantha inscriptions.
-As per the adhistanam and Virudha kumudam ( circular ), the temple may belongs to Chozha period.
+We could find 2 pillars with Grantha inscriptions.
+As per the adhistanam and Virudha Kumudam, the temple may belong to the Chozha period.

 SRI RAMAKRISHNA BHAKTHA JANA SABHA, MANIMANGALAM.

-The mandapam with sabha was established during 1935 with only photos of Krishna.
-The unique feature of this Sabha has two unsymmetrical Lion pillars of Pallava Period.
+The mandapam with sabha was established in 1935 with only photos of Krishna.
+The unique feature of this Sabha has two unsymmetrical Lion pillars of the Pallava Period.

 ….
 To be Continued ( St Thomas Garrison Church )